volumetricformat/GitHub_Training/docs/02_getting_started.md

 When you create a new branch in Git, you are actually just creating a pointer that corresponds to the most recent commit in a line of work.
 Git keeps the commits for each branch separate until you explicitly tell it to merge those commits into the main line of work.

-#### Git is Explicit

-Which brings us to our final point for now; Git is very explicit.
-It does not do anything until you tell it to.
-No auto-saves or auto-syncing with the remote, Git waits for you to tell it when to take a snapshot and when to send that snapshot to the remote.

 ### Exploring a GitHub Repository

 A repository is the most basic element of GitHub.
 It is easiest to imagine as a project's folder.
 However, unlike an ordinary folder on your laptop, a GitHub repository offers simple yet powerful tools for collaborating with others.

 A repository contains all of the project files (including documentation), and stores each file's revision history.
 Whether you are just curious or you are a major contributor, knowing your way around a repository is essential!

-### User Accounts vs. Organization Accounts

-There are two account types in GitHub, user accounts and organization accounts.
-While there are many differences in these account types, one of the more notable differences is how you handle permissions.

 #### User Accounts